Faxziah/chrome_ai/README.md

 - **API errors?** Verify your API key is correct in Settings
 - **Features not working?** Ensure you've built the extension with `npm run build`
 - **Build issues?** Check Node.js version (requires 18+)

-The extension is fully functional and ready for evaluation.
-All code is open source and available in this repository.

 ## 📖 Usage Guide